Skip to main content

 In many cases, type 2 diabetes can be prevented.
 It starts with knowing your risks.
 Complete the Diabetes Canada Risk Questionnaire to identify your level of risk.
 If you learn that your risk is moderate or high, drop in to see a nurse at Health Services to learn about strategies that can help lower your risk.

-Concordia students insured with the CSU or GSA health plans can consult a network of dentists and other professionals who offer discounted prices to students covered by Studentcare.
+The CSU/GSA student health insurance plans at Concordia offer a network of dentists and other professionals who offer discounted prices to students covered by Studentcare.
+Check with your insurance to learn more.

 Portail Santé Québec has all the information you need on symptoms, treatments and prevention of gastroenteritis.
 Includes instructions for rehydrating when you have diarrhea or vomiting, including a recipe for homemade rehydration solution.